top of page

 2. Step-by-Step: How to use your basket?

-1. Prep: Dust the basket (or the linen liner) lightly with rice flour before every use.
+1. Prep: Dust the basket or the linen liner lightly with rice flour or corn flour before each use.

-2. Placement: Place your shaped dough into the basket seam-side up.
-The smooth side should be touching the rattan.
+2. Placement: Place your shaped dough into the basket:

-3. Proof: Cover with a damp cloth or your Cotton Storage Bag to prevent the dough from drying out.
+3. Proof: Cover with a damp cloth or your Cotton Storage Bag to prevent the dough from drying out while it rises.

-4. The Flip: Once proofed, gently invert the basket onto your baking parchment.
-The loaf should glide out, revealing the spiral patterns.
+4. The Flip: Once proofed, gently invert the basket onto your baking paper or peel.
+The loaf should release easily and be ready for scoring and baking.

 3. How to clean and maintain?